jandersson/revenant/README.md

 # Revenant
 Python Utilities for DragonRealms.
-This is mostly a sandbox at the moment :)
+This is a sandbox at the moment :)